 5. Time Apart

 Breast pumps are ideal for when you need to be separated from your baby.
-This can be for travelling or having a day trip or night out.
+This can be for traveling or having a day trip or night out.
 Your baby will need to eat whilst you are way.
-Expressing your milk prevent you from turning to formula for feeding baby.
-Some companies will even ship milk across country if you are separated for a few days.
+Expressing your milk prevents you from turning to formula for feeding baby.
+Some companies will even ship milk across the country if you are separated for a few days.